Nick-085/XBroker/README.md

 ## About the Project
 XBroker is a project designed to be an alternative to Citrix VDI and Omnissa Horizon.
 It uses Xen Orchestra and Apache Guacamole to clone a template VM, start it, and assign it to the requesting user.
 The ultimate goal is for this project to be ported to as many hypervisor platforms as possible.

-## Install Instructions
+## Install Instructions - VM
 1. You will need a working Guacamole instance.
 You can find easy instructions on how to deploy it [here](https://github.com/boschkundendienst/guacamole-docker-compose) or [here](https://www.youtube.com/watch?v=DGw6P5Lkj-U). __**All users will need the "add connection" permission in their account settings.**__
-2. Ensure you are using a non-root account with sudo permissions.
+2. Ensure you are using a non-root account with `sudo` permissions.
 3. Using an Ubuntu/Debian machine (tested and working on Ubuntu 22.04.5 LTS) run the following (please read the scripts in GitHub.
 You should never blindly run a script from the internet):
 ```
 sudo apt install git -y